Opened 15 years ago

 I suspect that this is due to heavy template usage (especially in the debug build with no optimization, where all known template instantiations are real functions).

 I will think on what options we have.
-One of them is simply split the QtGui?
-DLL to two DLLs.
+One of them is simply split the QtGui DLL to two DLLs.
 Not nice, but it may turn out to be the only solution.

-Ok, the release version of QtGui?
-DLL builds fine which confirms my suggestion.
+Ok, the release version of QtGui DLL builds fine which confirms my suggestion.

 But we absolutely need the debug build too.
 I will have to change the .pro files (and probably the GNUMAKE qmake backend) to support splitting the target DLL into two (or more).

-comment:7 Changed 15 years ago by Silvan Scherrer
+comment:7 by Silvan Scherrer, 15 years ago

 what about using wlink. with QT3 we also used wlink afair. i use wlink for all my gcc programms (samba included), as it seems more stable.